Bernardine Cistercians of Esquermes: Activities

 The search for God through a life of prayer is the first activity of all Bernardine monasteries, but each monastery also has a variety of activities.

 The key Benedictine principles of education and hospitality remain at the heart of the charism of the order.
 Two monasteries have schools, and other monasteries maintain educational activities through leading retreats, catechesis, writing icons and initiating others in this art, spiritual accompaniment etc.

-All Bernardine monasteries have guest houses were guests can share in the peace and prayer of the community and have a break from the business of everyday life.
+All Bernardine monasteries have guest houses where guests can share in the peace and prayer of the community and have a break from the business of everyday life.